YEET200/AirforceRP_SERVER_Panel/README.md

 5.Apply the CDN - if you have a web server that is separate then the Gaming Server <br />
 6.You're ALL DONE! <br />

-ITS not done yet the First release comes out on January 28th 2023. <br>
+ITS not done yet the First release comes out on November 9th 2022. <br>
 Verstion 1.0.0.0

 End Of support date <br>